foxysoft/idm-connector-bobj/INSTALL.md

  * TraceLog.jar

 For the purposes of this connector, you don't need any other content included in the SDK installation.

 ## Add SDK JARs to IDM Classpath
-In the Identity Center Designtime 7.2 (MMC), use **Tools -> Options -> Java -> Classpath extension -> Add...** to add all SDK JAR files listed above.
-After saving your changes, regenerate dispatcher scripts and restart all dispatchers.
-If you need to do this without MMC, edit property DSECLASSPATH in the dispatcher service property files.
+On the SAP IDM runtime machine, start the Identity Management Dispatcher Utility in GUI mode using the command `dispatcherutil gui`.

+Open the Dispatcher Utility's settings dialog using **Tools -> Settings**.
+Add all SDK JAR files listed above to the setting **DSE Class Path**.
+Make sure to specify each class path entry as an absolute path, and separate individual class path entries using your platform's separator character (semicolon for Windows, colon for Unix).

+After saving your changes, regenerate dispatcher scripts using **Dispatcher -> Regenerate Scripts** and restart the dispatcher.
+If you have mutliple dispatchers, repeat these two steps for all your dispatchers.

+If your version of the Identity Management Dispatcher Utility doesn't support editing the DSE class path, edit property DSECLASSPATH in the dispatcher service property files directly.
+Keep in mind, though, that such manual changes will be lost whenever dispatcher scripts are regenerated from the tool.

 ## Install Connector
+Perform the remaining steps on a machine with SAP IDM Developer Studio installed:

-1. Copy idm-connector-bobj-&lt;VERSION&gt;.zip to the SAP IDM runtime and unzip its contents into a new directory, e.g. C:\IDM_BOBJ_INSTALL
+1. Unzip the content of idm-connector-bobj-&lt;VERSION&gt;.zip into a new directory, e.g. C:\IDM_BOBJ_INSTALL
-1. Import file **SAP BOBJ 4.2 Global Scripts.mcc** into SAP IDM's global scripts.
-1. Import file **SAP BOBJ 4.2 Tasks.mcc** into SAP IDM's provisioning folder.
-1. Create a new SAP IDM repository from template **SAP BOBJ 4.2 Repository.rtt**.
-Fill in the required connection data when prompted.
+1. Use SAP IDM Developer Studio to import the connector package file **de.foxysoft.bobj.idmpck** into your main Identity Store (SAP Master IDS).
+1. Use the SAP IDM administration web UI (/idm/admin) to create a new repository of type **SapBusinessObjects42**
-1. Create a new SAP IDM job from template **SAP BOBJ 4.2 Initial Load.dst**.
-Assign the repository created in the previous step to this job.
+1. Run the job **SAP BusinessObjects 4.2 - Initial Load** with this new repository
-1. Execute the initial load job.
-1. After job completion, add the account privilege it has created as master privilege to the repository created in step 4.